Sponsor a child in Kyrgyzstan

 A small, mountainous, rural country, Kyrgyzstan became independent following the collapse of the Soviet Union in 1991.

 The economic situation, created in part by Kyrgyzstan's failure to complete the transition from communism, continues to be dire.
 Factories remain closed, unemployment has soared and malnutrition is rife.
 A growing number of children live and work in the market bazaars without parental supervision, and there are increasing rates of institutionalisation and abandonment of children by parents who are unable to cope.
+5% of the population live below the poverty line.

 Our Work in Kyrgyzstan

 SOS Children's Village Cholpon-Ata opened in 2002 on the northern shore of Lake Issyk-Kul.
 The Village has 12 family houses and a four-classroom SOS Nursery for up to 80 children.
-A multi-purpose sports ground is used for ice-skating and hockey in the winter and baseball and football in the summer by both SOS and local children.
-There is also a Family Strengthening Programme to help prevent abandonment helping nearly 400 vulnerable children and their families.

 SOS Children's Villages Kyrgyzstan